rohitl17/cab-dynamic-pricing/documentation/component_specification.md

 The component then calls the following subcomponents to get the required values:
 1. Geospatial Data : Input: Source and Destination; Output: Latitude and Longitude, ETA and Distance.
 2. Weathermap API: Input: Source Latitude and Longitude; Output: Required weather parameters.
-3. Uber API: Input: source and destination; Output: dynamic Price and surge of the required cab <sup>*</sup>.
+3. Uber API: Input: source and destination; Output: dynamic Price and surge multiplier of the required cab <sup>*</sup>.
-4. Lyft API: Input: source and destination, Output: dynamic Price and surge of the required cab <sup>*</sup>
+4. Lyft API: Input: source and destination, Output: dynamic Price and surge multiplier of the required cab <sup>*</sup>

 ### Component 3: (surge_inference)